Abdelnaem2002/Analysis-BI/README.md

 # Sales-Analysis-BI-End-to-End-Pipeline
-I would  like to share my journey through a challenging task.The task was to analyze and transform retail invoice  data collected monthly from February to May.
+I want to share my journey through a challenging task.
+The task was to analyze and transform retail invoice  data collected monthly from February to May.
 .
-It demonstrates real-time data ingestion, processing, storage, and live analytics diffrent tools.
-The project utilizes a combination of Excel, SSIS, Power BI, SQL Server and Power BI.
+It demonstrates real-time data ingestion, processing, storage, and live analytics of different tools.
+The project utilizes a combination of Excel, SSIS, Power BI, SQL Server, and Power BI.

 ## Table of Contents